jesseishi/preplot-postplot/README.md

 ## Contributing
 This is just a little project of mine but it would be cool to make it work for more people.
-If you encounter issues or use cases that are not supported yet just contact me or file an issue or pull request on GitHub.
+If you encounter issues or use cases that are not supported yet, or have an idea how to make it better, just contact me or file an issue or pull request on GitHub.